-Where to go swimming in Greater Bangor
+Where to go swimming in Greater Bangor this week

 BDN writer Aislinn Sarnacki visited the Northern Pond Nature Preserve in Monroe (just north of Winterport) in the winter, but it’s just as good in the summer because there’s lovely swimming to be had.

-From the parking area, it’s an easy .75-mile hike to the pond, where there are ledges to crawl on and make your way into the clean, cool waters.
+From the parking area, it’s a short hike to the pond, where there are ledges to crawl on and make your way into the clean, cool waters.
 To get there, from Route 139 in Monroe turn left onto Monroe Road; 1.2 miles later, turn left onto Dahlia Farm Road.
 1.5 miles after that, there will be a small sign for Northern Pond Natural Area, and parking.

 Branch Lake, Ellsworth